 Finally, after some months the twins will inevitably grow in size.
 They will also move a lot.
 During this period they will need more individual space and privacy.
 Perhaps this will be the best time to move them to a bigger bed or to separate their sleeping arrangements altogether.

-There is no fixed answer to this question as each set of twins grows at their own pace.
+There is no fixed answer to this question as each set of twins grows at its own pace.
 For the sake of simplicity and bonding twins normally sleep together in the same bed during their infancy and early childhood.
 As they grow up, they also grow apart, and naturally, they want their own space for the sake of privacy, individuality, and creative growth.

 It is a good idea to separate the beds when your twins become toddlers, as they move around a lot and can disturb the other twin’s sleep.
 At this point, you can consider upgrading them to separate single beds in the same room.
 You can also opt for a bunk bed for your twins once they are a little older as bunk beds look fun and appealing to kids while saving space in the room.